ryardley/indexr/README.md

 }
 ```

-So you can then them load them to redux like this:
+So you can then consume them like this:

 ```javascript
 /* app/index.js */